Harry Dalton: Baltimore Orioles

-In the autumn of 1965, Baltimore general manager Lee MacPhail departed to become top aide to the new Commissioner of Baseball, William Eckert.
-Dalton was named Director of Player Personnel—in reality, MacPhail's successor as head of baseball operations.
-His first order of business was to complete a trade that brought Cincinnati Reds outfielder Frank Robinson to Baltimore for pitchers Milt Pappas and Jack Baldschun and outfielder Dick Simpson.
-Robinson, 1961 National League Most Valuable Player, was one of the greatest stars in the game, but he had developed a strained relationship with the Cincinnati front office.
-In Baltimore, he would team with third baseman Brooks Robinson to lead the O's to the 1966 and 1970 World Series championships, and pennants in 1969 and 1971.
-Dalton was the man who hired Earl Weaver as manager, brought to the Majors young stars such as Bobby Grich and Don Baylor, and acquired key players such as Mike Cuellar, Pat Dobson and Don Buford.
-(Weaver, Frank Robinson and Brooks Robinson, along with pitching great Jim Palmer, a product of Dalton's farm system, are all in the Hall in Fame.)
+In the autumn of 1965, Baltimore club president and general manager Lee MacPhail departed to become top aide to the new Commissioner of Baseball, William Eckert.
+Dalton was named director of player personnel—in reality, MacPhail's successor as head of baseball operations.
+His first order of business was to complete a trade McPhail was working on that brought Cincinnati Reds outfielder Frank Robinson to Baltimore for pitchers Milt Pappas and Jack Baldschun and outfielder Dick Simpson.
+Russo had been urging the Orioles to acquire Robinson for years, and had been key to engineering the trade that Dalton finalized.

+Robinson, the 1961 National League Most Valuable Player, was one of the greatest stars in the game, but he had developed a strained relationship with the Cincinnati front office.
+In his first Baltimore season, Robinson won the Triple Crown and teamed with future Hall of Fame third baseman Brooks Robinson, future Hall of Fame pitcher Jim Palmer, future Hall of Fame shortstop Luis Aparicio, and future Most Valuable Player (MVP) Boog Powell, among others, to lead the Orioles to the 1966 World Series championship over the Los Angeles Dodgers in a four game sweep.
+The team was managed by Hank Bauer.